Odesa Fine Arts Museum: History

+On 5 November 2023, the museum building sustained significant damage following a Russian air attack.
+Images from inside the facility showed artwork ripped from walls and windows blown out by aerial bombardment.
+The museum, which was celebrating its 124th anniversary on the day of the attack, said none of its collections were destroyed but that it would be closed until further notice.

 Collection

 The collection of the Odesa National Fine Arts Museum covers all art forms: painting, drawing, sculpture, decorative arts and averaging more than 10,000 works.
 In the exhibition, located in 26 halls, are painter's works of the 16th–20th centuries and secular portraits of the 17th century.

 Of note are numerous works of Ivan Aivazovsky and some early paintings of Wassily Kandinsky.
 There is also a large collection of the Peredvizhniki movement, as well as paintings and other works of art by, among others, Ivan Kramskoi, Alexei Savrasov, Isaac Levitan, Ivan Shishkin, Arkhip Kuindzhi, Ilya Repin, Vasily Surikov, Alexandre Benois, Valentin Serov, Mikhail Vrubel, Nicholas Roerich, Boris Kustodiev, Konstantin Somov.

-The museum exhibits a large collection of works by the local school of painting - TURH (in russian ТЮРХ), the main representatives of which are: Kyriak Kostandi, Yevgeniy Bukovetskiy, Gerasim Golovkov, Tit Dvornikov, Petr Ganskiy, Gennady Ladyzhensky, Aleksandr Stilianudi, Pyotr Nilus and Nikolai Kuznetsov.
+The museum exhibits a large collection of works by the local school of painting – TURH (in russian ТЮРХ), the main representatives of which are: Kyriak Kostandi, Yevgeniy Bukovetskiy, Gerasim Golovkov, Tit Dvornikov, Petr Ganskiy, Gennady Ladyzhensky, Aleksandr Stilianudi, Pyotr Nilus and Nikolai Kuznetsov.

 Art museum houses the only collection of Soviet painting in Odesa, so-called social art, or social realism.
 The collection represented by paintings of both early and late Soviet art, both forbidden and officially approved: Teofil Fraerman, Yuri Egorov, Valery Geghamyan, Martiros Sarian, Leonid Muchnyk, Alexander Atzmanchuk, Anatol Petrytsky, Valentin Khrushch, Amshey Nurenberg.